ondrejd/odwp-wc-orderbyvisits/readme.txt

 1. `screenshot-1.png`
 2. `screenshot-2.png`
 3. `screenshot-3.png`
-4. `screenshot-4.png`
-5. `screenshot-5.png`

 == License ==

-This Source Code Form is subject to the terms of the Mozilla Public License, v.
-2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.
+This Source Code is subject to the terms of the GNU General Public License 3.0.

 == Changelog ==

+= 0.5.0 =
+* code refactored and fixed
+* tested on WordPress 4.8.2 a WooCommerce 3.1.2
+* released on GitHub

 = 0.3.0 =
-* Tested on WordpRess 4.6.1
+* tested on WordPress 4.6.1
 * renamed to "Order By Visits"

 = 0.2.10 =